Public Participation in the Meetings of the Board of Education

 Speakers are requested to provide twelve (12) copies of their testimony for distribution to Board members and staff at the hearing.
 Written testimony will be posted to the appropriate part of the online agenda following the meeting as it is part of the public record maintained by the Board Office.
 Testimony will not be edited before posting online—no personal information will be removed.
 It is recommended that written testimony submitted at the public hearing only include the constituent’s name.

 Pre-registration opens three weeks prior to a public hearing and closes one day before.
-No upcoming hearings are currently scheduled.
+A complete list of upcoming hearings can be found on BoardDocs.

 Public Hearing Written Testimony submitted via email or USPS mail

-Individuals may also submit written testimony via USPS mail or emailed to email@example.com.
+Individuals may also submit written testimony via USPS mail (Board of Education, 10910 Clarksville Pike, Ellicott City, MD 21042) or emailed to email@example.com.
 All testimony is part of the public record maintained by the Board Office.
 All testimony submitted for public hearings via email or regular mail will be uploaded as submitted to BoardDocs.
 Written testimony will not be edited before posting online—no personal information will be removed.
 It is recommended that written testimony submitted only include the constituent’s name.

 It is highly recommended that testimony sent via email be submitted as an attachment with only the constituent’s name included.
 Only the attachment will be posted online.
 If testimony is submitted in the text of an email, the entire email—including the constituent’s email address—will be posted.